 Holistic Help for Health and Wellbeing

 At LynLake, you’ll find psychologists, clinical social workers, marriage and family therapists, and professional and addiction counselors dedicated to helping all people live more authentic lives.
-Our team’s expertise covers a wide array of therapeutic specializations and modalities, including Sensorimotor, EMDR, ART, DBT, and systems therapy, as well as individual psychotherapy, couples or relational therapy, group and family therapy, child and adolescent therapy, play therapy and more.
+Our team’s expertise covers a wide array of therapeutic specializations and modalities, including Sensorimotor, EMDR, ART, DBT, and systems therapy, as well as individual psychotherapy, couples or relational therapy, group and family therapy, child and adolescent therapy, play therapy, Ketamine Assisted Psychotherapy, and more.
 Therapy is clinically proven to help support people struggling with a range of concerns: mental health, chemical dependency, relational, work, life stage transitions, grief, illness.